afroeschl/gitSync/README.md

 1. Change the GitHub Username in the <code>gitSync.sh</code>

-2. Set enviromental variable containing a GitHub token with necessary privileges
+2. Set environmental variable containing a GitHub token with necessary privileges

 <code>export GITHUB_TOKEN="YOUR TOKEN"</code>

+(You could export the token to an environmental variable at startup via any startup script eg. .bashrc)
 ## Usage

 Clone the sgit repo, cd into and run the script